yaoyi92/autoplex/README.md

 - [jobflow-remote](https://github.com/Matgenix/jobflow-remote) or [FireWorks](https://github.com/materialsproject/fireworks) for workflow and database (MongoDB) management,
 - [MongoDB](https://www.mongodb.com/) as the database (we recommend installing the MongoDB community edition).
 More help regarding the MongoDB installation can be found [here](https://materialsproject.github.io/fireworks/installation.html#install-mongodb).

 All of these software tools provide documentation and tutorials.
 Please take your time and check everything out!
+Please also cite the software packages if you are using them!

 # Setup